 Upon expiration or termination of the Restricted Period with respect to your RSUs, and subject to the forfeiture provisions set forth below, each RSU for which the restrictions have lapsed will be exchanged for a certificate (either in paper or book entry form) evidencing one (1) share of Stock issued in your name and an amount equal to the cash dividends that would have been paid to you had you owned such share from the Award Date until the expiration or termination of the Restricted Period ("Deferred Dividend Equivalents" or "DDEs").
-Your shares and the cash payment for the DDEs will be delivered to you as soon as practicable, but not later than sixty (60) days after the expiration or termination of the Restricted Period.
+Your shares and the cash payment for the DDEs will be delivered to you as soon as practicable, but not later than sixty (60) days after the expiration or termination of the Restricted Period, and in no event later than the March 15 following the expiration or termination of such Restricted Period.